KCreate/jsoncss/README.md

 # jsoncss
-npm module that converts json to css
+npm module that converts json to css.

+# Why?
+You could combine this with your build process so your server only sends down the needed css to the client.
+This reduces data usage enormously.
+For example, Facebook sends down so much css and only uses 10% of it.
+They could shave off 90% of their css and nobody would notice.

 # Usage
 ```javascript